Quasi-Monte Carlo time-splitting methods for the Schr\"odinger equation with Gaussian random potential: Introduction

 \section{Introduction}

 The Schr\"{o}dinger equation with a spatial random potential of the following form

-plays an essential role for describing wave propagation in disorder media \cite{Conti,JMP,Lifshits}, where $t$ is the time variable, $x$ is the space variable, $\omega$ is a random sample, $\psi=\psi(t,\omega,x)$ is the unknown complex-valued wavefunction, and $V$ is an external real-valued spatial random potential.
+plays an essential role for describing wave propagation in disordered media \cite{Conti,JMP,Lifshits}, where $t$ is the time variable, $x$ is the space variable, $\omega$ is a random sample, $\psi=\psi(t,\omega,x)$ is the unknown complex-valued wavefunction, and $V$ is an external real-valued spatial random potential.
 It is also known as the continuous version of the original Anderson model \cite{anderson1958absence} for the localization phenomenon and is mathematically of great interest \cite{Debussche2,Debussche3,Dumaz,Klein,zhao2021numerical}.
-In practice, the spatial random potential $V$ could be uniformly distributed in a bounded interval \cite{Flach} or be a Gaussian noise \cite{Conti,Gauss1}.
-In this work, we will be interested in the case that $V(\omega, x) =v_0(x)+V_r(\omega,x)$ with $v_0(x)$ a deterministic function and $V_{\mathrm{r}}(\omega,x)$ a zero-mean Gaussian random field, and we aim to provide an efficient numerical algorithm to solve (\ref{eq: original Schrodinger}) particularly addressing the sampling issue.
+In practice, the spatial random potential $V$ could be uniformly distributed in a bounded interval \cite{Flach} or be Gaussian noise \cite{Conti,Gauss1}.
+In this work, we will be interested in the case that $V(\omega, x) =v_0(x)+V_{\mathrm{r}}(\omega,x)$ with $v_0(x)$ a deterministic function and $V_{\mathrm{r}}(\omega,x)$ a zero-mean Gaussian random field, and we aim to provide an efficient numerical algorithm to solve (\ref{eq: original Schrodinger}) particularly addressing the sampling issue.
+Throughout this paper, we focus on the one-space-dimensional case for simplicity, i.e., $x \in \bR$; we refer the reader to Remark \ref{rem: high-space-dimensional cases} and Point (2) in Section \ref{subsec: discussion} for discussions on high-space-dimensional cases.